Anurich/Sound-Classification/README.md

 # Sound-Classification
 <h3> Task Explaination </h3>
 <p>
   The task is to classify the sound into different categories.
-I start by extracting features from sound which, preprocess and divided into train dev        and test set.
+I start by extracting features from wav files which preprocess and divided into train dev        and test set.
 </p>

 <h3> Dataset: (Urban Sound Classification 8k) </h3>